viet34tqc/notebook/interview.md

 - `scrollY`: `window.scrollY` returns how long the scrollbar has scrolled
 - `scrollTop`: returns how long the element has scrolled
-- `scrollHeight`: returns height + padding + content not visible of element .
+- `scrollHeight`: returns height + padding + content of element (content is visible or not)
-  - `document.documentElement.scrollHeight` returns the height of the whole document. `scrollHeight` > `clientHeight`
+  - `document.documentElement.scrollHeight` returns the height of the whole document.
+  - `scrollHeight` = `clientHeight` if no scroll
   - Determine if an element has been totally scrolled: `Math.abs(element.scrollHeight - element.clientHeight - element.scrollTop) <= 1` => `element.scrollHeight ~ element.clientHeight + element.scrollTop`

 Mouse event: